 Dr Sarah Jane Gibbon

-Sarah Jane’s interest in Orkney’s heritage dates back to her childhood as she was brought up in a family steeped in stories of Orkney’s folklore, history and culture.
-Sarah Jane completed a joint undergraduate degree in History and Archaeology from Glasgow University in 1998, after which she continued her studies there, completing a research masters on the topic of ‘Norse Castles in Orkney’ in 1999.
-In 2006 Sarah Jane was awarded a PhD in Archaeology from the University of the Highlands and Islands/Open University.
-As well as lecturing in Culture Studies and Archaeology at the UHI, she has worked as a Historic Scotland Tour Guide and an archive assistant in the Orkney Archive.
-Since having her children in 2007 and 2012, she now divides her work between the Archaeology Institute and private research and consultancy.
+I was brought up in a family steeped in stories of Orkney’s folklore, history, archaeology and culture which inspired me to pursue a career in archaeology and history.
+I completed a joint undergraduate degree in History and Archaeology from Glasgow University in 1998, after which I continued my studies there, completing a research masters on the topic of ‘Norse Castles in Orkney’ in 1999.
+In 2006 I was awarded a PhD in Archaeology on the topic of parish formation in the Orkney Earldom from the University of the Highlands and Islands/Open University.
+As well as lecturing in Culture Studies and Archaeology at the UHI, I occasionally work as a specialist tour guide, an archive assistant in the Orkney Archive and have my own research and consultancy business.
+Since having my children in 2007 and 2012, I now lecture part-time in the Archaeology Institute.

 - Medieval Orkney in its North Atlantic context, focusing on the saga period, particularly interested in the development of the medieval landscape, including the lifecycles of townships and parishes, the development of the ecclesiastical and judicial landscapes.
 Also, interested in similar aspects of the changing landscape of the 18th and 19th centuries.